Skip to main content

 Using SDK to Call Authorized Element APIs

-After developers configure authorization information and authorized interfaces, callers can invoke interfaces exposed by the authorization party through the SDK provided by JitAi.
+Once authorization information and authorized interfaces are configured, callers can invoke authorized APIs using the SDKs provided by JitAi.

-In the authorization details page, click Download SDK to view the SDK usage guide and download address.
+On the authorization details page, click Download SDK to view the SDK usage guide and download links.

 JitAi provides SDKs for three languages: Python, Node.js, and Java.